WVam/toolscript-docs/Frame.md

 Now, Regular Instructions are all fine and dandy, and technically you could use just those; however, you might want to use Frames, especially since they are required for some Instructions.

 Now what IS a Frame?
 A Frame is a Container containing one or more Regular Instructions.
-It is needed for certain Instructions that require a Frame ID (Like the PickEvidence) or  allow the use of a Regular Instruction as a parameter (like some Hybrid Instructions in Investigations).
+It is needed for certain Instructions that require a Frame ID (like [PickEvidence](PickEvidence.md)) or allow the use of a Regular Instruction as a parameter (like some Hybrid Instructions in [Investigations](InvestigationC.md)).
 You use a Frame when you want to execute multiple Instructions within a single Instruction.
 Frames are either invoked automatically by Regular Instructions that require a Frame ID or by executing the [PlayFrame](PlayFrame.md) Instruction.

 And now the most important part:
 ## How to declare a frame